alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 Is the clock/time of day correct on all your machines?
 Are you running NTP?
 We are not sure but having an incorrect clock may be a contributory factor to this issue.

+##  OnionBalance And Load-Balancing

+*NEW FOR 2019:*
+OnionBalance as-of June 2019 is an flaky piece of software which is hard to run on modern Linux because an stale python crypto library;
+more than 90% of Onion sites will not practically need it - or, not initially, anyway - so I am *deprecating OnionBalance in EOTK* until it is majorly overhauled and also supports v3 onion addressing.

+So, I recommend people to avoid OnionBalance and use hardmap (local) for the moment, until Tor fix it.
+Consider OB if and only if your system is under sustained high bandwidth and strongly demonstrates extended choking on throughput.

 ## Video Demonstrations